 Guide to Printing @ Otis

-Academic Computing Services (ACS), located in Ahmanson Hall, Room 401, has begun the transition to an online print management system in the computer labs, classrooms, and library.
+Academic Computing Services (ACS), located in Ahmanson Hall, Room 401, has fully transitioned to an online print management system in the computer labs, classrooms, and library.
 The new system, called PaperCut, allows students and faculty to pay for their prints and copies through a convenient PaperCut account.
 Users simply add cash to the account with a credit or debit card.
 They can view their account balance by logging into any lab or classroom computer with an Otis user account and using the PaperCut widget.

 How do I add cash to my PaperCut account?